The Warning - Telenova (Review)

 HEARTBEATS brings me back to earth.
 I'm back in the sun, grounded, and reading a book on the coastline.
 The sky has opened up again after months of rain.

-At the end of the album, there's another shift.
+At the end of the album, there's another switch up.
 There's a sense of inevitability and doom once again, heaviness, but with a strange feeling of comfort.
 And then it resolves.
 Telenova have always perfectly hit their final songs; it always feels truly like the credits are rolling, and I appreciate that they are always long enough to let us sit in it.

 Thoughts